"But Calvinists don't say God causes sin and evil!"

 1. R.C.
 Sproul Jr. (Almighty Over All): “God wills all things that come to pass"

 But they are wrong.
-Biblically, when it comes to our lives and choices, God's Will isn't about preplanning/wanting/causing everything that happens.
-(Yes, God has some overarching plans for mankind that He will work out one way or another, but He does this by incorporating our choices, not preplanning/causing them.
+Biblically, when it comes to our lives and choices, God's Will isn't about preplanning, wanting, causing everything that happens.
+(Yes, God has some overarching plans for mankind that He will work out one way or another, but He does this by incorporating our choices and maybe even by forcing us to make the choice He knows we'll make, but not by preplanning or causing the choice we make.
 He causes all things to work together - not preplans/causes all things - to fulfill His overarching plans.)

 Calvinism's misunderstanding of what "God's Will" means has led to massive errors in their theology, massive errors in their understanding of why things happen, how things get done, what God's role/responsibility is, what our role/responsibility is, who Jesus died for, and how we get to heaven.
 (As you'll see in the following comments.)